Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Related Work

+A common form of reward shaping is intrinsic motivation.
+This technique rewards the agent for the inherent ``satisfaction'' of discovering new knowledge and skills \cite{chentanez2004intrinsically_motivated_rl}.
+Intrinsic motivation thereby encourages agents to autonomously discover skills that can be useful to achieve the end goal.
+As an example technique in reward shaping and intrinsic motivation, \acrfull{rnd} encourages exploration by providing intrinsic rewards based on prediction errors on a fixed, randomly-initialized neural network~\cite{burda2018rnd}.\looseness=-1

-A commonly employed exploration technique in \gls{rl} is entropy regularization, which promotes exploration by encouraging the agent to maintain stochasticity in its action selection.
+Specifically within exploration, a commonly employed technique in \gls{rl} is entropy regularization, which promotes an exploratory optimization process by encouraging the agent to maintain stochasticity in its action selection.
 It has been utilized in the actor loss function of policy gradient methods, e.g., \gls{mappo} \cite{zhang2024entropy_regularized_diffusion_policy,yu2022mappo_ippo}.
 TiZero, which is the basis of our study, utilizes entropy regularization in its actor loss function as well, and so, it already benefits from one form of exploration.
-Another simple exploration approach is count-based exploration, recently used in the game domain~\cite{gordillo2021improving}.

-In contrast, \acrfull{rnd} encourages exploration by providing intrinsic rewards based on prediction errors on a fixed, randomly-initialized neural network \cite{burda2018rnd}. \gls{rnd} has shown effective exploration beyond entropy regularization even in games~\cite{sestini2022automated}, and thus, we employ it in this work to address the poor sample efficiency of the \gls{marl} algorithm under study.
+Beyond entropy regularization, \gls{rnd} has shown effective exploration even in games~\cite{sestini2022automated}, and thus, we employ it in this work to address the poor sample efficiency of the \gls{marl} algorithm under study.